Fermi Acceleration Mechanisms Beyond Lorentz Symmetry: Acknowledgments

 \section{Acknowledgments}

 We would like to thank Rafael Alves Batista for the insightful discussions.
 I. P. L. was partially supported by the National Council for Scientific and Technological Development - CNPq, grant 312547/2023-4.
 V. B. B. was partially supported by the National Council for Scientific and Technological Development- CNPq, grant No. 307211/2020 7.
 A. A. A. F. is supported by Conselho Nacional de Desenvolvimento Cient\'{\i}fico e Tecnol\'{o}gico (CNPq) and Fundação de Apoio à Pesquisa do Estado da Paraíba (FAPESQ), project numbers 150223/2025-0 and 1951/2025.
 E. A. is funded through an undergraduate scholarship by the Universidade Federal da Paraíba (UFPB) - PIBIC program.
+E. Otoniel acknowledges support from FUNCAP(BP6-0241-00335.01.00/25)

 The authors would like to acknowledge networking support by the COST Action BridgeQG (CA23130), the COST Action RQI (CA23115) and the COST Action FuSe (CA24101) supported by COST (European Cooperation in Science and Technology).